oltree/webpack-react-redux-app/README.md

 # Project Description

-This project is a training project for the study of technology MobX.
+This project is a training project for the study of technology React.

+## Functionality

+- **Car catalog:** View and add cars to the catalog.

 ## Technologies

 - React JS
-- TypeScript
-- MobX
+- JavaScript
-- Mobx-react-lite
+- SCSS
 - Axios
+- Redux toolkit
+- Webpack
+- Redux-Thunk
-- Mobx-utils
+- React-hook-form

 ## Installation